ocaml-flambda/flambda-backend/middle_end/flambda2/docs/types.md

 After that, the join algorithms for the various abstract domains are straightforward.
 The main source of additional complexity occurs when encoutering types that are equalities.
-Roughly speaking, when joining two types, if none is an equality the the join is the result of the join of the corresponding abstract elements.
+Roughly speaking, when joining two types, if none is an equality the join is the result of the join of the corresponding abstract elements.
 If only one is an equality, then we use the full environment in which the equality occurs to reduce the equality to an abstract element, and join it with the abstract